Vision Internet limited. The source for web hosting, UK domain names and web design

 • begins with - match the specified text when it is the beginning of a word. "porn" will block "porn" and "pornography" but not "teenporn".

-6. Enter the destination for the filtered e-mail in the Destination field.
-There are three separate types of destination:
+8. Enter the destination for the filtered email in the Actions field.

 Adding a spam filter